My doctor prescribed an opioid for me. Can I take it?

 An additional three to four designated drop-off sites are made available during Prescription Drug Take Back Days, which are held three to four times a year.

 Outside of Alexandria, take advantage of your community’s local “take back” or mail back program or medication drop box at a police station, DEA-authorized collection site or pharmacy.
+Find a CVS Pharmacy Drop Box location near you.
 Find local pharmacies participating as drop-off points by zip code and locations to pick up free drug disposal kits.

 What is Nalaxone/Narcan® and why should I have it on hand if I or someone I know is prescribed opioids?

 Naloxone, a short-acting opioid overdose antidote, can save the life of someone who is overdosing, if given in time.
 Its only effect is to displace opioids from the opioid receptor in the setting of opioid overdose.
 (Source: www.hhs.gov)

 It is available without a prescription at Virginia pharmacies to residents who want to be prepared to act should they personally encounter someone overdosing from opioids.
 Also obtain it for free at the Alexandria Health Department’s main office at 4480 King St. (Monday - Friday, 8 a.m. - 4:30 p.m.; Thursday, 12:45 p.m. - 4:30 p.m.) or call 703.746.4888.
 Anyone who assists a person in need is protected from liability by the Good Samaritan Law.